 How often do you use it?

 This depends on the serum.
 Some you can use everyday.
 Others are a bit stronger and you’ll want to reduce that to a few times a week.
-Or, ideally, you’re mixing up your serums based on what your skin needs in that season, day or week, so you will be using a different serum each day or every few days.

 Over time, you’ll get better and better at quickly assessing the condition of your skin and mixing little custom cocktails to get the desired results.
 Long gone are the days of slapping on the same product and hoping for the best.
 Skin care has really come along way, baby.